Should You Use E85 Fuel In Your Vehicle?

 Switching To Flex Fuel Is Easier Than Ever

 You don’t need to give up your car to switch to flex fuel.
 If you like your car, you can keep it and install an eFlexFuel E85 capability kit.
 It's a kit that makes your vehicle compatible with E85 without the need to replace any of the parts on your car.
 Basically, our kits tweak the fuel injection signals to optimize the injector opening time for E85 flex fuel.
-It also comes with an ethanol sensor that keeps track of the ethanol content in your fuel so the fuel injection system can react in real time.
-This page has a good explanation of how our kits work.
-If you have any questions, check out our FAQ page or contact us.
+It also comes with an ethanol sensor that keeps track of the ethanol content in your fuel so the fuel injection system can react in real-time.